-Once the course is completed, does the Diving Officer still have to sign the qualification record book to award the qualification?
+Once the course is completed, does the Diving Officer (DO) still have to award the qualification?

 Given the online tests and with safety in mind, is the Training Officer / Diving Officer still responsible for ultimately deciding whether a student should qualify?

-Do you have an estimate on the release of Sports Diver eLearning?
+Do you have an estimate on the release of the next eLearning diver grade?

 We are hoping to create a steady trajectory for the development of each eLearning segment with semi regular releases.
 These will also align with the reviews conducted on each diver grade to ensure the courses and materials are up to date.